Pink Coloured Open litter box with a scoop on it

 Source: Cats YouTube

-Some of the best top-entry boxes also have a rough or hole-patterned cover that scratches the cats’ paws when exiting to reduce the amount of litter dropped.
+Some of the best top-entry boxes also have a rough or hole-patterned cover that scratches the cat’s paws when exiting, helping to reduce the amount of litter dropped.

-These boxes can also help to confine the matter for shy cats and to prevent dogs or small children from getting to the litter.
+These boxes can also help to confine the litter for shy cats and prevent dogs or small children from accessing it.

-However, it is not suitable for some cats since some entries might be hard for a cat with mobility problems or for bigger cats.
+However, they may not be suitable for all cats, as some entries might be difficult for cats with mobility problems or for larger cats.

 What We LikeWhat We Don’t